Fixed-Domain Asymptotics Under Vecchia's Approximation of Spatial Process Likelihoods: Abstract

 \section{Abstract}

-Statistical modeling for massive spatial data sets has generated a substantial literature on scalable spatial processes based upon a likelihood approximation due to \cite{ve88}.
+Statistical modeling for massive spatial data sets has generated a substantial literature on scalable spatial processes based upon Vecchia's approximation.
 Vecchia's approximation for Gaussian process models enables fast evaluation of the likelihood by restricting dependencies at a location to its neighbors.
 We establish inferential properties of microergodic spatial covariance parameters within the paradigm of fixed-domain asymptotics when they are estimated using Vecchia's approximation.
 The conditions required to formally establish these properties are explored, theoretically and empirically, and the effectiveness of Vecchia's approximation is further corroborated from the standpoint of fixed-domain asymptotics.
-These explorations suggest some practical diagnostics for evaluating the quality of the approximation.

-\keywords{Fixed-domain asymptotics \and Gaussian processes \and Likelihood approximations; Mat\'ern covariance function \and Microergodic parameter estimation \and Spatial statistics.}
+\keywords{Fixed-domain asymptotics; Gaussian processes; Likelihood approximations; Mat\'ern covariance function; Microergodic parameter estimation; Spatial statistics}